FAQ

 If you believe you were charged for a failure that should have been refunded, contact support with the generation ID and X-Request-Id.

-How do I check my credit balance?
+How do I check my balance?

 From the developer dashboard at platform.lumalabs.ai.
 See the Pricing page for plan details.

-{ "detail": "Insufficient credits.
-Please add credits to continue." }What happens if I run out of credits mid-generation?
+{ "detail": "Insufficient balance.
+Please add funds to continue." }What happens if I run out of funds mid-generation?

-{ "state": "failed", "failure_code": "budget_exhausted", "failure_reason": "Insufficient credits to complete this generation."}Can I set up auto-reload?
+{ "state": "failed", "failure_code": "budget_exhausted", "failure_reason": "Insufficient balance to complete this generation."}Can I set up auto-reload?

 Yes.
 Configure a threshold_credits and reload_amount_credits from the dashboard at platform.lumalabs.ai; when your balance drops below the threshold, Stripe charges your default payment method for the reload amount.